 Data flow diagrams follow the data through an operating system or process, whereas workflow diagrams follow the work itself.
 Instead of inputting actions, for example, in a data flow diagram you’d enter in metrics, results, or other data points that you want to portray.Read: 4 types of concept maps (with free templates)

-A workflow diagram is a visual representation of a process.
-This could be a new process that’s being created or an existing process that’s being altered.
+A workflow diagram is a visual representation of a process, either a new process you’re creating or an existing process you’re altering.
 For example:

 A process to streamline your ecommerce customer journey.

 A project to increase customer retention and satisfaction.

 A process to automate and optimize manual tasks involving customer data.

 A workflow diagram comes between the business process map (which you’ll create before the project starts) and business process automation (which you’ll use to optimize and streamline processes).
-This is because a process map provides detailed information that stakeholders need up front to begin working, while a workflow diagram is a high level visual representation that can help clarify overarching goals during the process.Explore Asana workflows
+This is because your map provides detailed process steps that stakeholders need to begin work, while a workflow diagram is a high level visual representation that can help clarify overarching goals during the process.Explore Asana workflows

 In order to understand how a workflow diagram works, you first need to understand the components that make up a workflow.
 These include inputs, outputs, and transformations, which all help to communicate deliverables in as little time as possible.